 Untitled (1999) Joel Shapiro

 Although not immediately recognizable as such, this work of art is a human figure, the central theme of the images on the sculpture terrace.
-Shapiro builds figurative images with simple abstract forms.
-Abstraction itself does not interest him so much; it is all about the expressiveness of simplicity.
-Since 1980 he has mainly focused on human figures, which he builds with wooden blocks.
-It is formed from five almost identical parts of a shape often used by Shapiro: the beam, then cast in bronze, so that the wood structure is still visible on the cast block shapes.
-As a result, Shapiro emphasizes two important aspects of his work: the seriality of his images and the extreme retrenchment of forms that he uses.
-It stands in the middle between a human figure and an ingenious stacking of five beams.
-The bronze figure balances on one leg on the base.
+Shapiro builds figurative images with simple abstract shapes.
+Abstraction itself does not interest him that much; for him it is about the expressiveness of simplicity.
+Since 1980 he has mainly focused on human figures, which he builds up with wooden blocks.
+It is formed from five almost identical parts of a shape much used by Shapiro: the beam, then cast in bronze so that the wood structure is still visible on the cast block shapes.
+In doing so, Shapiro emphasizes two important aspects of his work: the serialization of his images and the extreme austerity of forms he applies.
+It is a cross between a human figure and an ingenious stack of five beams.
+The bronze figure balances on one leg on the pedestal.
 The limbs protrude far and are turned in relation to each other, creating a strong dynamic.
-The impression is created that the figure is light and mobile.
-At the same time, it ensures that the image has no clear front; the strongly changing views make the image interesting on all sides.
+The impression is given that the figure is light and mobile.
+At the same time, it ensures that the image does not have a clear front; the strongly changing views make the image interesting from all sides.
 For more information: Sculpture International Rotterdam

-From 1970 onwards, sculptor and draftsman Joel Shapiro (New York - USA, 1941) exhibited his own sculptures, which initially look minimalist and later post-minimalist, but are much more intuitive and expressive than most minimalism.
-Throughout his entire oeuvre, Shapiro consistently conducts sculptural research into space, volume, surface area and openness versus closedness.
-He gave his sculptures an expressive power.
-Gradually Shapiro's work developed from extreme abstraction to forms in which human figures became visible.
+From 1970 onwards, sculptor and draftsman Joel Shapiro (New York - USA, 1941) exhibited his own sculptures, which at first appear minimalist and later post-minimalist, but are much more intuitive and expressive than most minimalism.
+Throughout his oeuvre, Shapiro consistently conducts sculptural research into space, volume, surface and openness versus closedness.
+He imparted an expressive power to his sculptures.
+Shapiro's work gradually developed from extreme abstraction to forms in which human figures became visible.